 One of the key features of ARCore is its ability to understand the environment around the user.
 It can detect horizontal surfaces such as tables and floors, and can even recognize specific objects and their locations in the real world.
 This allows developers to create AR experiences that are anchored to specific objects, making the AR content feel more realistic and immersive.

-AR Core is a powerful tool for developers and users alike, and it is helping to drive the growth of the AR industry.
+ARCore offers users a number of benefits, including the ability to create AR games, educational AR experiences, and even AR shopping experiences.
+It can also be used for navigation, allowing users to see digital overlays with directions and information about their surroundings.
+Additionally, ARCore is a powerful tool for developers, helping to drive the growth of the AR industry.
 As more and more developers adopt ARCore, we can expect to see a wide range of innovative and immersive AR experiences on Android devices in the near future.

 ARCore can be used in various applications and industries via the AR Code SaaS: